sid-valecha/tictactoe-minimax/README.md

 ```

 ### `POST /game/{game_id}/move`
-Make a move in the game.
+Makes a move in the current game.

 **Request:**
 ```json